DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 When the players arrive at the River Ivlis Crossroads, read:

 <div class="description">
-<p>The well-worn path returns to the crossroad, now illuminated beneath the pale, sickly light of the moon.
+<p>The well-worn path returns to the crossroad, dark under the moonless sky.
 Across the road, the mist-shrouded headstones seem to hunker down in the gloom beside the old wooden gallows, whose frayed rope dangles lifelessly in the still air.</p>
 <p>A squat, cloaked silhouette stands beside the gallows—waiting.</p>
 </div>